 Is DynamoDB highly available?

 Yes, DynamoDB is both highly available, scalable, and distributed data store.
-It achieves that by sharding your data over dozens of servers and does that automatically for you without your intervention.
+It achieves that by sharding your data over dozens of servers across Availability Zones and does that automatically for you without your intervention.
 Moreover, you can use it in a multi-region fashion using global tables.

 Is DynamoDB columnar database?